callstack/react-native-open-telemetry/README.md

 ### 2. Start the JS SDK

-See [OpenTelemetry's JS documentation](https://opentelemetry.io/docs/languages/js/instrumentation/#acquiring-a-tracer) for more information on available APIs.
+See OpenTelemetry's JS documentation on [Traces](https://opentelemetry.io/docs/languages/js/instrumentation/#acquiring-a-tracer) and [Metrics](https://opentelemetry.io/docs/languages/js/instrumentation/#acquiring-a-meter) for more information on available APIs.

 ```js
 import { observability } from 'react-native-open-telemetry';